Architecture

 Bearer tokens

-Client -> Authorization: Bearer <token> -> Server looks up token -> namespace:agent
+Client -> Authorization: Bearer <token> -> namespace:agent

 OAuth 2.1